Google Contacts vs. Outlook

 This restriction doesn't apply if you're switching permanently to using G Suite, in which case you can go ahead and update your Google contacts as much as you want.

 Directory information: The directory information that Google Contacts displays as part of the contact page won't be synced.
 If you add a contact from the directory to your personal contacts in Google Contacts on the web, only the email address is added.
 The rest of the information (name, phone number, etc) is completed from the directory when the contact is displayed in Google Contacts.
 Following a sync, only the contact's email address is shown in Outlook.
 The name and phone number aren't displayed.

 Contact follow-up flags: You can flag a contact for follow-up in Outlook so it appears on your To-Do list.
 However, contact flags don't get synchronized with the cloud and therefore aren't available in the G Suite interface.

-Categories: G Suite contacts don't have a feature equivalent to Outlook categories, so any categories you assign to a contact in Outlook don't appear in G Suite.
+Categories: Google Contacts don't have a feature equivalent to Outlook categories.
+Any category you assign to a contact in Outlook won't appear in G Suite.

 Rich formatting in descriptions: Links, bolding, and other rich content added in Outlook to a contact's Notes field, appear as plain text in G Suite.